The Hills (song): Commercial performance

 In the United States, "The Hills" entered the Billboard Hot 100 at number 20 for the chart dated June 13, 2015, and was the week's highest debut.
 Its debut was overwhelmingly powered by first-week digital download sales of 109,000 copies and 5.2 million domestic streams, aided by the simultaneous premiere of its music video on the single's release date.
 The following week, the single declined by one position but earned the largest gain in streams on the chart.
 It has since become the Weeknd's second number-one single in the United States on the issue dated October 3, 2015, replacing the singer's own "Can't Feel My Face", becoming the first artist since Taylor Swift to replace themselves at the top spot.
 "The Hills" spent six consecutive weeks at number one before being replaced by Adele's "Hello" on the issue dated of November 14, 2015.
 It remained in the chart's top ten for 21 consecutive weeks before finally dropping out on January 16, 2016, and also ending the Weeknd's 45-consecutive weeks in the top 10.
 As of June 2016, "The Hills" has sold 2,946,000 copies in the country.

 In the UK, "The Hills" entered the UK Singles Chart at 51, for the week ending June 6, 2015.
 For the week ending September 10, 2015, it climbed from 35 to 29.
 For five more weeks, the song reached 23, before skyrocketing to number 5 the week later.
 On the week ending October 29, 2015, it reached number 3 on its 20th week, being held off by Perfect by One Direction (at number 2) and Turn the Music Louder (Rumble) by KDA (at number 1).
 The song spent 7 weeks altogether in the top 10 and 12 in the top 20 and was number 25 on the end of year chart.

-Remixes
+Alongside with the United Kingdom, the song charted successfully in others Europeans countries.
+The song reached top ten in Germany, Ireland, Slovakia and Scotland, top twenty in Belgium, Czech Republic, Denmark, France, Hungary, Norway, Portugal, Russia and Sweden, top thirty in the Netherlands and Switzerland and top forty in Austria and Greece.